Shop the Eclipse Store

 Eclipse Safety

 Since looking directly at the Sun can cause permanent eye damage or even blindness, special eclipse safety glasses or viewers must always be used during a solar eclipse (sunglasses are not safe).
-The small amount of light emitted during even a 99.9 percent eclipse is still dangerous.
+The small amount of light emitted during even a 99.9 percent partial eclipse is still dangerous.
 The only time it's safe to look at a total eclipse without proper eye protection is during the brief period of "totality" when the Sun is 100 percent blocked by the Moon.
 If you're not located in the path of totality, there is never a time when it's safe to look with unprotected eyes.
 Attempting to view an eclipse using binoculars, telescopes, cameras, or other devices that don't have their own special front-mounted solar filters is extremely hazardous.
 (See our Safety page for more information.)

 Clouds